Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Multipartite Entanglement Witness

 \section{Multipartite Entanglement Witness}

-Our first result is a general multipartite entanglement witness for systems of independent, identical modes described via ladder operators $b_i$, $b_i^\dagger$, which may correspond to a number basis of arbitrary dimension, e.g., Bosonic or Fermionic.
+Our first result is a general multipartite entanglement witness for systems of independent, identical modes described via ladder operators $b_i$, $b_i^\dagger$.
+The ladder operators may correspond to a number basis of arbitrary dimension, e.g., Bosonic or Fermionic degrees of freedom.
 The witness requires neither full nor partial quantum state tomography.
-It takes the form of a bound on the simple bimodal cross correlators $\abs{\expval{b_i^\dagger b_j}}$ in terms of number expectation values.
+It takes the form of a bound on the simple bimodal cross-correlators $\abs{\expval{b_i^\dagger b_j}}$ in terms of number expectation values.
 The result serves as a generalization of the bipartite entanglement witnesses \cite{HilleryZubairy2006PRL, Borkje2011PRL} to an arbitrary number of independent modes.
 To derive it, we will exploit that for an arbitrary mixed state, the separability criterion

 can be applied to any pure component of that state which is separable in the modes $i$, $j$, where $O_i$, $O_j$ act only on their respective modes.